rawanalharthi0/Supermarket/README.md

 # Supermarket

-• The objective of this project is analyzes supermarket transaction data to discover associations between frequently bought products using the Apriori algorithm.
-Implemented in Python, it utilizes libraries like pandas for data manipulation, seaborn and matplotlib for visualization, and mlxtend for the Apriori algorithm and association rules generation.
+• The objective of this project is to analyze supermarket transaction data to discover associations between frequently bought products using the Apriori algorithm.
+Implemented in Python, it utilizes the Apriori algorithm and association rules generation.

 • The important libraries used in this project are: pandas, mlxtend, seaborn, matplotlib, and plotly.